eulersIDcrisis/bufferq/README.md

 should imply a single lookup that fails with `queue.Empty` if nothing is in the queue without any additional arguments.
-Yes, there is an added "convenience" call of `queue.Queue.put_nowait()`, but this can just as easily be a proxy call to: `put(item, timeout=0)` or similar without muddying the primary call for the interface.
+Yes, there is an added "convenience" call of `queue.Queue.put_nowait()`, but this can just as easily be a proxy call to: `put(item, timeout=0)` which can be added directly for clarity, but without muddying the rest of the interface.

 This same problem exists (and is more relevant) for the `get()` calls for the queue.